larytet/MyPerfectThings/cellphone.md

 A cellphone without a display.
 A feedback is provided via vibration, heat, led indicators, voice, screen casting.
 A cell phone without a display or with a small LCD/E-ink display can have a smaller battery, simpler and cheaper CPU, does not need GPU.

+I imagine that such phone could run even a navigation program.

 This is not a phone for everyone.